mezcel/printf-time/sources/readme.md

 functional libraries

 * A struct ER Database
-	* reads csv file data and converts it into an in-app app ER DB accessed via structs
+	* Reads .csv or .json file data and converts it into an in-app app ER DB accessed via structs
-* calculate feast day calendar dates
+* Calculate feast day calendar dates
-	* uses time.h to calculate the date of a variety of feast day calendar dates
+	* Uses time.h to calculate the date of a variety of feast day calendar dates
 * user interfaces
 	* A UI for the CLI
-	* A UI for a window desktop
+	* A GTK UI for a desktop environment

 With the exception of the UI's, the calendar and db were designed around standard gcc libraries.
 The UI's required extra data formatting and OOP interacting.